xKyopie/xKyopie/README.md

 ### Hi there 👋

-- 🌱 Learning Java and Javascript (2022)
+- 🌱 Technician in development system (2022)
 - 💕 Passions: Technology & Science | Games | Art
 - 🏡 Hobbies: Draw, make-up, watch horror gameplays
-- 📚 Goals: Learn news programming language
+- 📚 Goals: Be a better version of myself
 - 📫 How to reach me: mayara130605@gmail.com

 ##